pietrobraione/sushi/README.md

 SUSHI is a research prototype.
 As such, it is more focused on functionality than on usability.

-## Installing
+## Checking out the project

 Currently SUSHI is distributed as an [Eclipse](http://www.eclipse.org/) project.
 Install Eclipse and the EGit plugin, then on the main menu select File > Import... and in the dialog select Projects from Git.
 Insert the URI of this repository, and when asked for a wizard for importing projects answer Import Existing Eclipse Projects.
 This will import the SUSHI project in the current Eclipse workspace.
+Hopefully in the same workspace you will already have checked out the SUSHI-lib project, see the next section for more details.

 ## Dependencies